PodcastsBusinessHead Shepherd

 She and Mark discuss her work across the wool value chain, including auctioneering, technology and systems innovation within Elders, and the development of the world-first automated wool handling facility in Melbourne.
 Sam also shares why understanding the full journey of wool matters, from on-farm decisions through to market outcomes

-Sam is a great example of what you can achieve if you really chase your goals and is a true asset to the Agricultural industry.
+Sam is a great example of what you can achieve if you really chase your goals in the agricultural industry.

 Thanks to our sponsors at MSD Animal Health and Allflex, and Heiniger Australia and New Zealand.
 Please consider them when making product choices, as they are instrumental in enabling us to bring you this podcast each week.